Vintage Barbie Dolls Are Extravagant And Beautiful

 Vintage Barbie is the original Barbie doll.
 Vintage Barbies were first sold in 1959, introducing the world to this iconic toy and her friends Ken, Midge, Skipper, and Francie.

-Vintage Barbies are collectible dolls that collectors want because of their timeless look and feel.
-These dolls have bendable legs and arms as well as a trademark date on the waist area of their backside.
+Vintage Barbies are collectible dolls collectors want because of their timeless look and feel.
+These dolls have bendable legs and arms and a trademark date on the waist area of their backside.
 You may also find that your vintage doll has a paper tag attached to her ankle or neckline if it was made after 1963 (the year Mattel introduced this feature).

 Barbie Vintage dolls were first sold in 1959

-Barbie was first sold in 1959, and she quickly became a cultural icon.
+Barbie was first sold in 1959 and quickly became a cultural icon.
 The doll was created by Ruth Handler, who wanted to make a doll that girls could play with for hours on end.
 She named the doll after her daughter Barbara (Barbie).
 Barbie was the first fashion doll and also the first fashion model.
-She had many careers over the years such as dentist, vet assistant, and even president of an airline company!
+She had many careers over the years, such as dentist, vet assistant, and even president of an airline company!

-Barbie has always been surrounded by boys; Ken is one of her most famous boyfriends (although he’s never been able to find his way into my heart!).
+Boys have always surrounded Barbie; Ken is one of her most famous boyfriends (although he’s never found his way into my heart!).
 But when it comes down to it she had more than twenty men fall head over heels for her at some point!

 Most vintage Barbie dolls have the trademark date on the waist area of the back of the doll

 Most vintage Barbie dolls have the trademark date on the waist area of the back of the doll.
-It’s a very small number, and you may need to use a magnifying glass to see it.
-You can look at all of your dolls to see if they have this trademark date.
+It’s a very small number, and you may need a magnifying glass to see it.
+You can look at your dolls to see if they have this trademark date.

-The font of the barcode is a certain style, and it is usually consistent with other Barbie dolls from that era.
-If you see a different font or style on your vintage Barbie, it could indicate that it’s not authentic.
+- The font of the barcode is a certain style, and it is usually consistent with other Barbie dolls from that era.
+Seeing a different font or style on your vintage Barbie could indicate that it’s not authentic.

-Some stamps have an oval shape while others have a square shape; this can also indicate whether or not your doll is authentic.
+- Some stamps have an oval shape, while others have a square shape, indicating whether or not your doll is authentic.

 Vintage Barbie styles are always in demand

 The popularity of Barbie Vintage dolls has endured for decades.
-In fact, you can still find vintage Barbie styles in demand today.
+You can still find vintage Barbie styles in demand today.

-The first Barbie was introduced in 1959 and quickly became a classic toy.
-Since then, the doll has been a favorite among girls and collectors alike.
+- The first Barbie was introduced in 1959 and quickly became a classic toy.
+Since then, the doll has been a favorite among both girls and collectors.